Occupation: IT Project Manager

 How will you prepare specifically for the Spartathlon race?

-Ideally it would have been the same as 2016 assuming injury free.
-High mileage on roads, a few big ultras, a marathon or two, plus some additional strength, speed and flexibility training, but I’ve curbed the volume this year.
+Same as previously really.
+High mileage on roads, several big ultras, one or two smaller ultras, a marathon or two, plus some additional strength, speed and flexibility training.

 Will you be bringing any support crew to the race?

-I should say you can run it successfully without crew as I and many others have done.
+I should say you can run it successfully without crew as I did in 2015